 What Proof Is There That Apartments Are Rent Stabilized?

-K&R Realty - Go No Fee - is known to have many rent stabilized apartments under management and frequently advertises them on their website.
+K&R Realty - Go No Fee - is known to have many rent stabilized apartments under management in the Harlem area and frequently advertises them on their website.

 Glenwood Management - is known to have a few scattered rent stabilized apartments here and there within their luxury buildings.